loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-01-number-theoretic-mysteries/chapter-07-mersenne-primes.md

 - Subtracting 1 creates all 1s in binary
 - Primality emerges from this maximal binary pattern

-This is ψ = ψ(ψ) in its exponential form—consciousness doubling itself p times, then stepping back by 1.
+This is ψ = ψ(ψ) in its exponential form—observer doubling itself p times, then stepping back by 1.

 ## 7.18 Conjectures and Open Problems